Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Results: Inter-party balance with multi-member districts

+Above in \Cref{sec:mitiggerr}, we primarily discuss how partisan balance -- proportionality and competitiveness -- vary with respect to district size, generally across settings.
+Here, we expand on the role of the exact social choice function, as well as heterogeneity across settings when it comes to the effect of district size.
+We note that our results -- especially the non-monotonicity, heterogeneity, and non-asymptotic behavior in district size -- underscore the importance of an empirical approach to supplement theoretical analysis.

-\parbold{Design recommendations.} Perhaps the most obvious takeaway is that using a winner-take-all procedure with MMDs, as was popular in the twentieth century and still in effect in some state legislatures, enables rampant gerrymandering at nearly all district sizes and should be avoided (in fact, while proportionality gaps with one large winner-takes-all MMD in each state cancel out at the national level in \Cref{fig:propdifferentmethods}, as shown in \Cref{fig:propmethods_mostfair} they increase to close to the theoretical maximum with larger MMDs).
-Second, a simple national rule mandating all districts elect three members (as possible depending on the number of seats) with STV or PAV would work well across most political conditions.
-In particular, fairness-minded independent commissions would be able to achieve proportional outcomes in every state up to rounding, and advantage-minded partisans would have their power to gerrymander significantly curtailed.
+\parbold{Effect of social choice function.} Perhaps the most obvious takeaway is that using a winner-take-all procedure with MMDs, as was popular in the twentieth century and still in effect in some state legislatures, enables rampant gerrymandering at nearly all district sizes and should be avoided (in fact, while proportionality gaps with one large winner-take-all MMD in each state cancel out at the national level in \Cref{fig:propdifferentmethods}, as shown in \Cref{fig:propmethods_mostfair} they increase to close to the theoretical maximum with larger MMDs).